farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 The Launcher is the first page you will see after your Amiga Brain has completed its booting process.
-From here you can launch various Apps and dive deeper into Settings.
+From here you can open various Apps and dive deeper into Settings.

 ## Status Bar